jozzzaa/Wagr-Proposition-Betting/README.md

 by various users.
 After you click on a bet your taken to the single bet view.
 This displays the page that a single user has, this shows the single bet gives an explination of the bet.
 There is also the page that impliments stripe here a user can make a payment that will be created to their account.

 ##Viewing the website
-This website is currently hosted on heroku at ..
+This website is currently hosted on heroku at..
 [link to wire frames](https://postimg.org/gallery/1bs9i5v40/)